Mentors

 A lone owl called overhead in the soft evening air; a silver squirrel raced home along a fence rail; a gate creaked open and clicked shut somewhere at the end of the block, beyond the lights - and Jay stood helpless and empty in an instant of sudden and utter peace.

-He found the number and walked up to the door.
+He found the number, pushed through the iron gate, and walked up to the door.
 Monk had told him not to knock, just go in and find the upstairs.
 Jay took one more long deep breath and held it as long as he could before letting it out slowly.

 What was clear to him was that he was not going to go back to Saint Catherine’s and the Monk’s kingdom with nothing to show for this night, so he pushed open the heavy door and stepped into the house, walked down a dark hallway, climbed a badly lit set of stairs to an upper floor and found an open door waiting for him.